KULeuven-MICAS/snax-streamer/README.md

 ```
 ## Functional description

-Based on the definition of [tiled-strided-layout](https://github.com/KULeuven-MICAS/snax-mlir/tree/main/compiler/ir/tsl), the address generation is base on two parts, the temporal address and spatial address.
+Based on the definition of [tiled-strided-layout](https://github.com/KULeuven-MICAS/snax-mlir/tree/main/compiler/ir/tsl), the address generation is based on two parts, the temporal address and spatial address.
 The temporal address is based on the temporal loop counters and the temporal strides configuration.
 The spatial address is based on the spatial unrolling factor of the accelerator and the spatial strides configuration.
 As the accelerator has spatial unrolling, the address generation unit will generate the address for each data element.
 But when sending the request to the real memory system, these addresses will be merged for data alignment for the memory bank width.

-When formulate the address generation formula below:
+We formulate the address generation formula below:
 ```
 for(;;temporalbound_n-1)
  for(;;temporalbound_n-2)